 Our results connect to many different approaches in the vast literature on spectral computation in infinite dimensions.
 The infinite-dimensional computational spectral problem is very different from the finite-dimensional computational eigenvalue problem, and even though the IQR algorithm is inspired by the finite-dimensional version, this paper solely focuses on the infinite-dimensional problem.
-Thus, the paper is aimed at the analysis and numerical analysis audience focusing on infinite-dimensional problems rather than the finite-dimensional numerical linear algebra discipline.

 Finite sections: The IQR algorithm provides an alternative to the standard finite section method in several cases where it fails.
-Whereas the finite section method would extract a finite section from the infinite matrix and then apply, for example, the finite-dimensional QR algorithm, the IQR algorithm first performs the infinite QR iterations and then extracts a finite section.
+Whereas the finite section method would extract a finite section from the infinite matrix and then apply, for example, the finite-dimensional QR algorithm, the IQR first performs the infinite QR iterations and then extracts a finite section.
 In general these two processes do not commute.
 The finite section method (or any derivative of it) cannot work in general because of the general classification results in the SCI hierarchy mentioned in §1.
 Typically, it may provide false solutions.
-However, in the cases where it converges, it provides invaluable Δ_2 classifications in the SCI hierarchy.
-The finite section method has often been viewed in connection with Toeplitz theory and the reader may want to consult the work by Böttcher [14,15], Böttcher & Silberman [18], Böttcher, Brunner, Iserles & Nørsett [16], Brunner, Iserles & Nørsett [22], Hagen, Roch & Silbermann [39], Lindner [48], Marletta [50] and Marletta & Scheichl [51].
-From the operator algebra point of view the work of Arveson [5-7] has been influential as well as the work of Brown [21].
+However, in the cases where it converges, it provides invaluable $\Delta_2$ classifications in the SCI hierarchy.
+The finite section method has often been viewed in connection with Toeplitz theory and the reader may want to consult the work by Böttcher [14,15], Böttcher & Silberman [18], Böttcher, Brunner, Iserles & Nørsett [16], Brunner, Iserles & Nørsett [22], Hagen, Roch & Silbermann [35], Lindner [44], Marletta [46] and Marletta & Scheichl [47].
+From the operator algebra point of view the work of Arveson [5-7] has been influential as well as the work by Brown [21].

-Infinite-dimensional Toda flow: Deift, Li and Tomei [32] provided the first results on the IQR algorithm in connection with Toda flows with infinitely many variables.
-Their results are purely functional analytic and do not take implementation and computability issues into account.
-However, these results provide the fundamentals of the IQR algorithm.
-In [40] these results were expanded with a convergence result for eigenvectors corresponding to eigenvalues outside the essential numerical range for normal operators.
-Yet, this paper did not consider convergence rates, actual numerical calculation nor any classification results.
+Infinite-dimensional Toda flow: Deift, Li and Tomei [28] provided the first results on the IQR algorithm in connection with Toda flows with infinitely many variables.
+Their results are purely functional analytic (covering only self-adjoint infinite matrices with real entries) and do not take implementation and computability issues into account.
+Our paper provides the first implementation of the IQR algorithm and extends the algorithm to general (not necessarily normal) infinite matrices with complex entries.

-Infinite-dimensional QL algorithm: Olver, Townsend and Webb have provided a practical framework for infinite-dimensional linear algebra and foundational results on computations with infinite data structures [57-60,77].
+Infinite-dimensional QL algorithm: Olver, Townsend and Webb have provided a practical framework for infinite-dimensional linear algebra and foundational results on computations with infinite data structures

+[53-56, 73].
 This includes efficient codes as well as theoretical results.
 The infinite-dimensional QL (IQL) algorithm is an important part of this program.
-The IQL algorithm is rather different from the IQR algorithm, although they are similar in spirit.
-In particular, both the implementation and the convergence results are somewhat contrasting.
+The IQL algorithm is rather different from the IQR algorithm1 although they are similar in spirit, in particular, both the implementation and the convergence results are somewhat contrasting.

 Infinite-dimensional spectral computation: The results in this paper follow in the long tradition of infinite-dimensional spectral computations.
 This field contains a vast literature that spans more than half a century, and the references that we have cited in the first paragraph of §1 represent a small sample.
 However, we would like to highlight the recent work by Bögli, Brown, Marletta, Tretter & Wagenhofer [13] who were able to computationally confirm, with absolute certainty, a conjecture on a certain oscillatory behaviour of higher auto-ionizing resonances of atoms.
-Note that problems that are classified as Δ_1 and Σ_1 problems in the SCI hierarchy may allow for computer assisted proofs.
+Note that problems that are classified as $\Delta_1$ and $\Sigma_1$ problems in the SCI hierarchy may allow for computer assisted proofs.